On sequences of sectorial forms converging `from above'

 Another important weakening in our hypotheses, with respect to the quoted sources, is that we do not require the forms $a_n$ to be densely defined.
-The inclusion of this feature in our result was motivated by the well-established Galerkin method; see Example~\ref{exple1}. \end{remarks}
+The inclusion of this feature in our result was motivated by the well-established Galerkin method; see Example~\ref{exple1}.
+The use of non-densely defined (symmetric) forms in the context of form convergence theorems was already promoted in~\cite{Simon1978}. \end{remarks}

 The following result is a generalisation of \cite[Theorem~3.8]{ArendtElst2012}; it is a simple by-product of our method of proof for Theorem~\ref{thm-form-conv-fa}.